-- Your child’s consultant cardiologist will be happy to help you with this.
+- This specific section is for you to fill in based on your individual child.
+Your child’s consultant cardiologist will be happy to help you with this.
 A good idea is to bring the factsheet to your next appointment so you can write down all the relevant information.

 - Every child with congenital heart disease has different care requirements.
 Even children with the same heart condition will require individual information.
 Examples as below for the sections: